-Parkinson’s Disease (PD) is a chronic, progressive disorder that affects nerve cells deep in the brain responsible for planning and controlling body movement.
-Dopamine is a chemical used in body movement.
-When the dopamine-producing nerve cells die, symptoms such as tremor, slowness, stiffness, and balance problems begin to occur.
-The cause of Parkinson's is largely unknown, and the disease cannot be cured at this time.
+Parkinson’s Disease (PD) is a progressive disorder that affects nerve cells in the brain responsible for body movement.
+When dopamine-producing neurons die, symptoms such as tremor, slowness, stiffness, and balance problems occur.
 Treatments focus on reducing symptoms to enable a more active lifestyle and include medication, diet, exercise, and deep brain stimulation surgery.

 The nervous system & dopamine